 Hard copies of the textbook are available in the bookstore.

-Suggested videos and/or readings: To complement the textbook, additional readings and/or videos focusing on different topics in developmental psychology research may be suggested and they will be available on Quercus.
+Suggested videos and/or readings: To complement the textbook, additional readings and/or videos focusing on different topics in cognitive development research will be suggested and they will be available on Quercus.

 Marking Scheme